Exactly How Much Sleep Does Elio Get In

 But when (yes, when) Chalamet wins that Oscar, we'll know what it really was for:

-Call Me By Your Name, starring Chalamet, Hammer, Michael Stuhlbarg, Amira Casar, and Esther Garrel, is in theaters now.
+Call Me By Your Name, starring Chalamet, Hammer, Michael Stuhlbarg, Amira Casar, and Esther Garrel, is in cinemas now.

 Advertisement